Who Is This Credit Card Best For?

 - Easy-to-earn rewards: You don’t have to track category bonuses or strategize your spending with this straightforward rewards card.
 You’ll receive flat-rate rewards on everything you buy.

-- Unlimited match on miles earned in the first year: Discover will automatically match all your rewards earnings at the end of your first year, so you’ll effectively earn 3 miles for every $1 you spend in that time.
+- Unlimited match on miles earned in the first year: Discover will automatically match all your rewards earnings at the end of your first year, so you’ll earn three miles for every dollar you spend in that time.
 There’s also no limit on the number of bonus miles you can earn.

 - Flexible reward-redemption options: Unlike some travel rewards cards, Discover lets you book rewards-funded travel yourself and get reimbursed for it.
+You can also purchase the lowest-priced ticket you can find, since Discover allows reimbursement for travel booked on third-party websites.
 If you’d rather use your miles for a future purchase, you can also redeem them for cash back at the same rate as travel reimbursement.

-- Limited acceptance internationally: Discover isn’t as widely accepted abroad as Visa or Mastercard, which is an inconvenience if you travel internationally a lot.
+- Limited acceptance internationally: Discover isn’t as widely accepted abroad as Visa or Mastercard, which is an inconvenience if you often travel overseas.

 - Few additional travel benefits: Discover also doesn’t offer certain benefits you can get through other travel cards that don’t charge an annual fee, such as secondary rental car insurance and travel accident insurance.

-- No miles-transfer options: You can’t transfer miles to airline loyalty programs, which, for instance, the Capital One VentureOne card allows.
+- No miles-transfer options: You can’t transfer miles to airline frequent flyer programs, which, for instance, the Capital One VentureOne card allows.
 The only way to redeem your miles for travel is to turn them in for a statement credit.

 This structure may make it easier for those who aren’t big spenders to get a bonus, since it’s not dependent on reaching a certain spending threshold.

 It’s easy to redeem rewards on the Discover it Miles card.
-Log in to your Discover account and choose which travel purchases you want reimbursed.
+Log in to your Discover account and choose which travel purchases you want reimbursement for via a statement credit.
 Or you can ask for cash to be deposited directly into your bank account.

-You’ll get the most value out of the Discover it Miles card if you use it for all or most of your purchases in the first year to get the Discover Match and take advantage of 0% APR.
+You’ll get the most value out of the Discover it Miles card if you use it for all your purchases in the first year to get the Discover Match and take advantage of 0% APR.

 After the first 12 months, the Discover it Miles card can work well as a companion credit card, rather than your primary card.
 For example, try pairing it with another rewards card that earns more points on certain purchases, such as restaurants or airfare.

-Discover also offers multiple security alert features.
-It will scan the dark web and notify you if it detects that your Social Security number is being circulated online.
+Discover offers multiple security alert features.
+It will scan the dark web and notify you if it detects that your social security number is being circulated online.
 It will also alert you if a new account shows up on your credit report.
 Other Discover security features are on par with industry standards.